craftcms/commerce-stripe/README.md

 #### `checkout`

 This generates a form ready to redirect to Stripe Checkout.
-This can only be used with the `payment` scenario.
+This can only be used inside a `commerce/payments/pay` form.

 This option ignores all other params.